-For user-relevant changes between minor releases of JamaicaVM, see the release notes, which are provided in the Jamaica installation, folder doc, file RELEASE\NOTES.
+For a full list of user-relevant changes including changes between minor releases of JamaicaVM, see the release notes, which are provided in the Jamaica installation, folder doc, file RELEASE_NOTES.

 Part I Introduction

 Key Features of JamaicaVM

 The Jamaica Virtual Machine (JamaicaVM) is an implementation of the Java Virtual Machine Specification.
 It is a runtime system for the execution of applications written for the Java 6 Standard Edition.
 It has been designed for realtime and embedded systems and offers unparalleled support for this target domain.
 Among the extraordinary features of JamaicaVM are: